SeaHogs/tp/docs/DeveloperGuide.md

 * stores the clinic data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
 * stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` object.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 [<span style="font-size: small;">Back to table of contents</span>](#toc)

 <div style="page-break-after: always;"></div>

+The model also does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 Each `Person` is able to be stored with 3 types of information; [`Identification Information`](https://github.com/AY2324S2-CS2103T-W08-2/tp/tree/master/src/main/java/vitalconnect/model/person/identificationinformation), [`Contact Information`](https://github.com/AY2324S2-CS2103T-W08-2/tp/tree/master/src/main/java/vitalconnect/model/person/contactinformation), `Medical Information`](https://github.com/AY2324S2-CS2103T-W08-2/tp/tree/master/src/main/java/vitalconnect/model/person/medicalinformation).
 And each them can be expanded upon easily for future additions such as emergency contact, etc.